farakavco/Crow/README.md

 # Usage:
-	Developer is required to provide the api with the access token of the company channel and the intended message and the destination Slack channel preceded by a "@" using crow.farakav.com/api/message/.
+	Developer is required to provide the api with the access token of the company channel, the intended message and the destination Slack channel preceded by a "@" using crow.farakav.com/api/message/.
 The message is sent to the destinitaion Slack channel from SlackBot.

 # Application/Json Example for sending text: